Nauts85/Project1/readme.md

 ---
 * Back to top button on activities.html to increase user accessability
 * Colour blind mode to change certain aspects of the websites colour scheme.
-* Completed rooms page showing each gaming room in detail
+* Completed rooms page showing each gaming room in detail.
 * Contact us form that changes inputs depending on the reason for contact.
 * Booking system for booking the gaming rooms.
 * Calendar for upcoming events on the premises.